NREL/dw-tap/notebooks/validation/README.md

 The imagined process is as follows:

-1. acqiure and prepare data (Jenna)
+1. acqiure and prepare data observation and wind toolkit data (Jenna)

-   - Bias Correction incorporated
+   Note that Bergey data is production/power data and must be converted to windspeed

+2. calculate bias correction parameters - linear fit (Caleb)

-2. run models with and without Bias Correction (Dmitry)
+3. run models with and without Bias Correction (Dmitry)
   LOMS:
    - LANL (Dmitry)
    - ANL (Jenna)